-b (1) 1.21 Tell Sts they are going to hear four sentences and they must listen for the stressed words and write them in the pink boxes in the sentences.
+b 1.21 Tell Sts they are going to hear four sentences and they should listen for the stressed words and write them in the pink boxes in the sentences.

 Play the audio, pausing after each sentence to give Sts time to write.